Tintinnid Dictyocysta Mitra Earrings

 This earring design was inspired by the lorica of Dictyocysta mitra.
 Earrings shown in photos are solid sterling silver.
 The earrings measure 1.3 cm (0.5 inch) below the loop and 0.8 cm wide (0.3 in).
 Each earring weighs approximately 1.8 g.

-The earrings are available in solid sterling silver, bronze or 14K gold plated brass and finished with nickel-free sterling silver, rose gold plated or gold plated silver hooks to match, and are ready for gift giving with a gift box, polishing cloth, and care instructions.
+The earrings are available in solid sterling silver or 14K gold plated brass, finished with nickel-free sterling silver or gold plated silver hooks to match, and are ready for gift giving with a gift box, polishing cloth, and care instructions.